Earth Summit: Development

 At Rio it was agreed that an International Negotiating Committee for a third convention the United Nations Convention to Combat Desertification would be set up.
-This convention was negotiated within two years of Rio and then open for signature it became effective in 1996 after receiving 50 ratifications.
-At this stage, youth were not officially recognised within climate governance.
+This convention was negotiated within two years of Rio and then open for signature.
+It became effective in 1996 after receiving 50 ratifications.

 In order to ensure compliance to the agreements at Rio (particularly the Rio Declaration on Environment and Development and Agenda 21), delegates to the Earth Summit established the Commission on Sustainable Development (CSD).
 In 2013, the CSD was replaced by the High-level Political Forum on Sustainable Development that meets every year as part of the ECOSOC meetings, and every fourth year as part of the General Assembly meetings.

 Critics point out that many of the agreements made in Rio have not been realized regarding such fundamental issues as fighting poverty and cleaning up the environment.
+Malaysia was successful at blocking the US-proposed convention on forests and its prime-minister Mahathir Mohamad accused later the global North of exercising eco-imperialism at this summit.
+According to Vandana Shiva, Earth Summit create a "moral base for green imperialism".

-Green Cross International was founded to build upon the work of the Summit.
+In 2013, the Geneva-based organization Green Cross International was founded to build upon the work of the Summit.

 The first edition of Water Quality Assessments, published by WHO/Chapman & Hall, was launched at the Rio Global Forum.

 Youth

+At this stage, youth were not officially recognised within climate governance.
 Although youth were not given specific recognition, there was a significant youth turnout at UNCED.
 Youth were involved in negotiating Chapter 25 of Agenda 21 on Children & Youth in Sustainable Development.

 "25.2 It is imperative that youth from all parts of the world participate actively in all relevant levels of decision-making processes because it affects their lives today and has implications for their futures.
 In addition to their intellectual contribution and their ability to mobilize support, they bring unique perspectives that need to be taken into account."

 Two years prior to UNCED youth organized internationally to prepare for the Earth Summit.
 Youth concerns were consolidated at a World Youth Environmental Meeting, Juventud (Youth) 92, held in Costa Rica, before the Earth Summit.

-“The involvement of today’s youth in environment and development decision-making…is critical to the long term success of Agenda 21” (UNCED 1992).
+"The involvement of today's youth in environment and development decision-making...is critical to the long term success of Agenda 21" (UNCED 1992).

 Parallel to UNCED, youth organized the Youth '92 conference with participation from around the world.
 Organising took place before, but also afterwards.
 Many youth participants were dissatisfied with the rate of change.